 Section 2: Native and Adaptive Plants

 Section 3: It’s Not Easy Growing Green

 Section 4: Shade Trees, Shrub, and Other Woody Plants

 Section 6: Insects and Integrated Pest Management

 Section 8: References

-The handbooks are available for the purchase price of $10 each.
-Purchases are by cash and check, no credit cards.
+The handbooks are available for the purchase price of $12 each.
+Purchases are by cash, check, and credit card.